micmac588/sailgrib_nogo_zone/README.md

 Longitude may be incremented automatically (usefull for the Vendee globe ZEA).

-Type CTRL-C to stop, then a file data.kml is produced.
+You are requested longitude and latitude, type CTRL-C to stop, then a file data.kml is produced.

 The last point is automatically added to close the parallelogramme.